 Children are taught French for one hour every two weeks.
-Year 3 and 4 develop their French skills by speaking and listening, while years 5 and 6 continue to speak and listen and begin to develop reading and writing skills.
+Year 3 and 4 develop their French skills by speaking and listening.
+They are slowly exposed to written words by means of class display and with guided practice in class.
+In years 5 and 6 children continue to speak and listen and begin to develop reading and writing skills.
 We use lots of resources to help our learning in French.
-Many of the lessons include learning in the four skills of language - speaking, listening, reading and writing.
+Lessons include learning in the four skills of language - speaking, listening, reading and writing at an appropriate level ie single word, phrase and later full and extended sentences.
 A focus on French phonics is an important part of every lesson.
 The children are supported by means of learning mats, classroom displays, dictionaries, and the use of technology.
 We play games, listen to video and radio, learn songs and we can often be heard chanting with different emotions!
 We are very proud of how able the children are in managing their own learning in Our Lady of Grace Juniors.
 We are becoming very skilled at taking notes to use in our learning and in using memory techniques to make those notes more useful.
 Children are in charge of their own learning in our language classes!

 There are many sources of support for French available via the internet.
 Please see the links below.